vazco/meteor-universe-e2e/README.md

 This package intention is to give everything required to write acceptance tests from within the Meteor app.

-Below you find quick info about software we use to make this package work for you out of the box.
+Below you find quick info about the software we use to make this package work for you out of the box.

 If you need any extra libs/helpers (`chai`, `faker` etc.) you can import them from npm as you would normally do in a Meteor app.